The Centre for Resilience and Social Development

 Mandi Pekan, MA, RP

 Mandi Pekan is a Registered Psychotherapist, educator, and trauma trainer with over 15 years of experience in community development.
-In her executive role at the CRSD, Mandi oversees mental health, advocacy, and justice services, driving initiatives that address the complex needs of marginalized communities.
+In her executive role at the CRSD, Mandi oversees and supports all the programs and services that focus on the needs of equity-deserving communities.
 Her approach is deeply rooted in an embodied social justice, focusing on the systemic, relational, cultural, and political impacts of trauma and healing.
 Mandi is committed to advocating for systemic change, particularly in promoting community-based alternatives to youth criminalization and incarceration.
 Her leadership has been instrumental in shifting narratives.
 She has informed and provided consultation to numerous initiatives, including Alternatives for Safer Ottawa: Non-Police Mental Health Crisis Response, Rethinking Youth Violence and From Punishment to Prevention (Street/Gun Violence).

 Faith Mottahedi is the clinical team lead at CRSD.
+She is part of the Youth and Community Justice Team and supports members of the team with critical cases.
 Her clinical work is a unique blend of various therapeutic modalities, carefully tailored to meet the individual needs of each client.
 At the core of her practice is a person-centered approach to therapy, enhanced by elements of psychodynamic theory, childhood attachment, poly-vagal somatic theory, and dialectical behavioral therapy.
 This eclectic mix aids in the healing process of her clients.
 When working with youth, Faith particularly enjoys incorporating creative arts and hip hop/rap music therapy into her sessions.
 Her practice is grounded in a trauma-informed, strengths-based, and anti-oppressive framework, reflecting her deep understanding and empathy towards the challenges faced by new immigrants and people of color in Canada.
 This understanding stems from her personal background as a child of refugee parents.
 Faith’s experience is diverse, encompassing work with children, adults, couples, and families.
 She has also actively participated in community empowerment programs for youth and young adults in Ottawa, demonstrating her commitment to social betterment.
 Academically, Faith holds a BSc in Health Science and a MA in Psychotherapy, Counselling and Spirituality with a specialization in Couples and Family Counselling from Saint Paul University.
 She is currently advancing her studies by pursuing a Ph.D. in Interdisciplinary Social Research, focusing her project on youth homelessness prevention, interventions, and increasing access to justice for other vulnerable populations.

 Mariam studied at the Univeristy of Victoria where she received her degree of Bachelors of Child Youth Care (BCYC).
 Mariam worked as an Education Assistant for a few years where she gained experienced working with children and youth with disabilities and neurodiversity.
 She has a passion supporting young people and families impacted by systemic barriers, specifically the criminal legal system.